TobyLobster/multiply_test/README.md

 For example, if a routine wants to multiply a 16 bit number by the sine of an angle this is a problem for an integer routine since the sine of an angle is a floating point number not an integer.
 By scaling up the fractional value to an integer e.g. `N=256*sin(angle)`, then the integer multiplication can happen and the result scaled down by 256.
 Note also that negative numbers will need special treatment, see *Signed Multiply* below.

 ### Signed multiply
+For the most part, 2's compliment representation is used to represent signed numbers.
+But occasionally routines use a sign-magnitude representation (e.g. omult4.a).
 I will assume here the standard two's compliment representation is used.
-There are two methods of dealing with signed numbers; one fairly obvious, the other less obvious but better.
+There are two methods of dealing with multiplying signed numbers; one fairly obvious, the other is less obvious but faster, especially for an 8 bit multiply.

 The more obvious method is to remove the signs from the inputs, do an unsigned multiply, then apply the appropriate sign to the result.